-ROBERT G. SARGENT is a professor at Syracuse University.
-He received his education at The University of Michigan.
-Professor Sargent has served his profession in numerous ways and has been awarded the TIMS (INFORMS) College on Simulation Distinguished Service Award for longstanding exceptional service to the simulation community.
-His research interests include the methodology areas of modeling and discrete event simulation, model validation, and performance evaluation.
+ROBERT G. SARGENT is a Research Professor/Emeritus Professor at Syracuse University.
+He received his education at the University of Michigan.
+Dr. Sargent has served his profession in numerous ways and has been awarded the TIMS (now INFORMS) College on Simulation Distinguished Service Award for longstanding exceptional service to the simulation community.
+His research interests include the methodology areas of both modeling and discrete event simulation, model validation, and performance evaluation.
 Professor Sargent is listed in Who's Who in America.